Blog · Review Essay · Last reviewed June 25, 2026

 Read in 2026, The Unaccountability Machine is a useful warning about AI agents.
 Agentic systems are attractive because they promise to turn intention into action: summarize this file, update that record, route this case, contact that customer, purchase this service, close that ticket.
 The danger is not that the agent becomes a mind.
 The danger is that delegation becomes a new excuse for missing responsibility.

-NIST's AI Risk Management Framework treats trustworthy AI as something built into design, development, use, and evaluation.
-The European Commission describes the AI Act as a risk-based legal framework with rules for high-risk systems, transparency, general-purpose AI models, and governance.
-Davies supplies the missing organizational caution: a formal rule can still become an accountability sink if no one has the power, time, or incentive to act on what the rule reveals.
+NIST's AI Risk Management Framework treats trustworthy AI as something built into design, development, use, and evaluation, and its Generative AI Profile is explicit that the framework is voluntary.
+NIST's 2026 AI Agent Standards Initiative also points toward identity, authorization, interoperability, and security as agent infrastructure.
+Davies supplies the missing organizational caution: a standard or control can still become an accountability sink if no one has the power, time, or incentive to act on what the control reveals.

 Where the Book Needs Care